 Generally a student earns one credit for each 15 hours of class contact.
-Classes normally meet 45 hours in a semester for 3 units of credit Students should plan on two hours of preparation/study for each in-class hour.
-Laboratory classes require two or three hours of lab per week for each semester hour of credit are not required to submit and write papers or take exams.
-Noncredit students must register and pay associated fees for the class through continuing education.
+Classes normally meet 45 hours in a semester for 3 units of credit.
+Students should plan on two hours of preparation/study for each in-class hour.
+Laboratory classes require two or three hours of lab per week for each semester hour of credit.